guifi/guifi-cxoln/CXOLN.en_US.md

 >Les resolucions hauran d'orientar-se a aplicar l'esperit dels [Comuns de la XOLN](#cxoln), i en cas de que es constati un conflicte o una situació d'incompliment, servir d'arbitratge i proposar solucions per esmenar la situació que s'hagi pogut crear.

-The resolutions must be based on the FONN Compact spirit, and in the case of a conflict or unfulfillment, they must make decisions and propose solutions in order to amend the situation.
+The resolutions must be based on the [CXOLN](#cxoln) spirit, and in the case of a conflict or unfulfillment, they must make decisions and propose solutions in order to amend the situation.

 >### 3. Resolucions de suspenció